ezsystems/commerce-documentation/docs/user_manual/shop_administration/manage_products_and_categories_with_the_ez_dataprovider.md

 The stock can be managed by SKU and SKU/variant.
 This can be done manually or per upload.

-In addition, you can add a text about stock availability (e.g. informing that a product is not on stock but will be back on a given date).
+In addition, you can add a text about stock availability (e.g. informing that a product is out of stock but will be back on a given date).
 After an order is placed, the stock is reduced by the number of products bought by the customer.

 You can manage stock in two places:

 1\.
-In the product on the **eCommerce** tab:
+In the product in the **eCommerce** tab:

 ![](img/product_stock.png)